riya18das/SeleniumWithJava/README.md

 # SeleniumWithJava
-# This project is for practicing Seelenium with Java Automation
+This project is for practicing Selenium with Java Automation